infureal/artisan-gui/README.md

 ## Running command
 Simply go to `http://you-domain.com/artisan` and here we go!
-Select needed command from list, type fill arguments and options/flags and hit `run` button.
+Select needed command from list, fill arguments and options/flags and hit `run` button.

 ## Issues
 If have any issue please [write me](https://github.com/inFureal/artisan-gui/issues).